 Where do I start?

-For most beginners we recommend starting with the Utah Concealed Carry Course.
+For most beginners, we recommend starting with the Utah Concealed Carry Course.
 If you are not interested in a Concealed Firearm Permit we recommend the NRA’s basic pistol course.
 Both classes can be taken together at a discount rate.
-Either of these courses will provide a beginner a basic knowledge of armed self defense, firearm safety, and other basic firearm skills.
+Either of these courses will provide a beginner with a basic knowledge of armed self defense, firearm safety, and other basic firearm skills.
 Even if you are not interested in getting a Concealed Firearm Permit we suggest that maybe you take the course for the training you will receive and then decided later if you wish to proceed to get your permit.